Suno workflow, updated May 10, 2026

 No. There is no formal partnership between Dayvid and Suno.
 Dayvid accepts any audio file, including the MP3 you export from Suno, and treats it the same as audio from any other source.
 The workflow is open: you bring the file, we make the video.

 Udio works the same way.
 The flow does not care which AI music tool generated the audio.
-There is also a dedicated Udio version of this guide at /udio-to-video for the Udio-specific workflow notes.
+There is also a dedicated Udio version of this guide for the Udio-specific workflow notes.

 Ready to ship that Suno track as a real music video?